 The freeze game was successfully used by McClelland and Tominey in a study to develop children’s concentration.
 The freeze game involves asking everyone to dance to music and then freeze when the music stops.

 You can also ask your child to dance slowly to slow songs and quickly to fast songs.
-When this is mastered, ask your child to dance slowly when fast songs are played, and quickly when slow songs are played.
+When this is mastered, ask them to dance slowly when fast songs are played, and quickly when slow songs are played.

 The Freeze game teaches your child to listen attentively and follow instructions.